 The emerging concept of payments for ecosystem services is another promising development for the world’s forests.
 While a market for forest-protected carbon under the UN Reducing Emissions from Deforestation and Forest Degradation in Developing Countries (REDD) mechanism has been slow to materialize, the initiative indicates that the world is starting to pay attention to the benefits afforded by healthy ecosystems.
 These benefits aren’t limited to carbon — forests provide water, help mitigate erosion, house biodiversity, and much more.
 Old-growth forests in particular are getting more attention, with growing pressure from advocates to exclude them from exploitation and protect them under environmental certification initiatives like the Forest Stewardship Council.

 But while there is much to be optimistic about, plenty of risks lie on the horizon.
 Continued population growth and surging consumption will stretch the planet’s resources, increasing pressure on forests and other ecosystems.
 There’s also a real danger that consumers won’t continue to care about the environmental credentials of products, especially as global consumption shifts from West to East.
-And a failure by the world community to address climate change could leave forests severely degraded or worse off, whether or not they are protected —
+And a failure by the world community to address climate change could leave forests severely degraded or worse off, whether or not they are protected — already scientists have detected large-scale die-offs from droughts in parts of the Amazon, a scary preview of what could lie ahead.

 ALSO FROM YALE e360Monitoring Corporate Behavior: Greening or Merely Greenwash?